javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 # FormData

 This chapter is about sending HTML forms: with or without files, with additional fields and so on.
-[FormData](https://xhr.spec.whatwg.org/#interface-formdata) is the object to handle that.
+[FormData](https://xhr.spec.whatwg.org/#interface-formdata) objects can help with that.

 The constructor is:
 ```js